Azure/azure-sdk-for-js/sdk/identity/identity/interactive-browser-credential.md

 Follow the instructions for [creating and configuring an Azure Active Directory application to authenticate a single-page application](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration#redirect-uri-msaljs-20-with-auth-code-flow) to correctly mark your redirect URI as enabled for CORS.

-When using `InteractiveBrowserCredential` on the browser, you will be required to pass a `clientId` in the constructor parameters, such as:
+When using `InteractiveBrowserCredential` in the browser, you will be required to pass a `clientId` in the constructor parameters, such as:

 ```ts
 // After you've bundled Identity for the browser...